networking/init-cms-bundle/Resources/doc/admin_ui.md

 You have 4 choices, which you can be used similtaneously:

 1. help_label - this will appear right below the label
-2. help_inline - this will appear inline with the form field
-3. help_block - this appears below the form widget
+2. help_block - this appears below the form widget
-4. help - this is the standard help config from sonata and is displayed the same as the help_block, below the form label, and field
+3. help - this is the standard help config from sonata and is displayed the same as the help_block, below the form label, and field

 ```
 $formMapper